Updated May 2024

 Bleach can be effective for both sponges (but would require several minutes of soaking, and the link above concluded this was less preferable than the dishwasher) and laundry, but I refuse to use it because of toxic fumes, and potential damage to fabrics.

 #LessonLearned: Be careful to look deep into what products are made of.
 Especially if you are buying from a third party site like Amazon, see if you can find the original brand site for more information.
 While I was writing this post, I realized the walnut scouring pads I was buying through Amazon were partially made of recycled plastic!
 This is also an example of #WhenGreenIsToxic, because recycled plastic can contain contaminants from electronics and other things.
 THEN, the first sisal scrubbies I bought said 100 natural online, but the fine print on the box said they were treated with an anti microbial, which although I am a germaphobe, I avoid that kind of chemical additive because of toxicity.
-Then the next sisal I bought ended up having plastic fibers woven in.
+Then the next sisal I bought may have plastic fibers woven in.
 But I continue to use these because I figure given the ways I use these, they aren’t going to be adding toxicity anywhere because everything I use them on gets washed and rinsed.
 I also usually wear gloves with them. https://amzn.to/484RupI Amazon associates link.

 Here is a more expensive product that would be less toxic.
 But it was very expensive and is no longer available.
 Amazon affiliates link: https://amzn.to/3rPbWrl